e-celik/cs15l-lab-reports/lab1.md

 ## Testing Command: cd
 **No Argument:**
 ```
-ecelik@EkinLaptop:~$ pwd
+ecelik@EkinLaptop:~/lecture1$ pwd
-/home/ecelik
+/home/ecelik/lecture1
-ecelik@EkinLaptop:~$ cd
+ecelik@EkinLaptop:~/lecture1$ cd
 ecelik@EkinLaptop:~$ pwd
 /home/ecelik
 ```
-The command "change directory" requires a directory as an argument in order to have an effect.
-There is no error, it is only useless.
+The command "change directory" functions both with and without an argument.
+If there is no argument, then it will revert back to the home directory: ~.
+If provided a directory, then cd will change into that directory.

 **Directory Argument:**
 ```